-Zespri charges a royalty of 3 percent for SunGold with 1.35 percent being paid to Plant & Food Research and 1.65 percent being an income stream for Zespri.
-As the Red programme develops, royalties will also provide an income stream for Zespri from sales of red kiwifruit.
+Zespri charges a royalty of 3 percent for SunGold, Red19 and Sweet Green Kiwifruit with 1.35 percent being paid to Plant & Food Research and 1.65 percent being an income stream for Zespri.
+As the Red programme develops, royalties will also provide an income stream for Zespri from sales of red kiwifruit when royalties commence in 2023-2026.

-Zespri's global SunGold net sales are forecast to grow from \$2.0 billion in 2019 to \$3.5 billion through the life of this plan with Zespri's royalty from SunGold growing correspondingly from \$33 million in 2019 to over \$58 million through the life of the plan.
+Zespri's global SunGold Kiwifruit net sales are forecast to grow from \$2.0 billion in 2019/20 to \$4.0 billion through the life of this plan with Zespri's royalty from SunGold Kiwifruit growing correspondingly from \$33 million in 2019/20 to over \$65 million through the life of the plan.